- Discover the country and currency range of WorldRemit's online transfer service.

 WorldRemit is regulated in the UK by the FCA (Financial Conduct Authority) and in Australia by ASIC and AUSTRAC.

 The website and apps are designed to prevent unauthorised account login.
-Strict customer ID verification is used, and there is a dedicated team monitoring transactions and accounts for suspicious activity.
+Strict customer ID verification is used, and a dedicated team monitors transactions and accounts for suspicious activity.

 Does WorldRemit have an app?

-WorldRemit has both a website and an app, which you can download from any mobile application store including Google Play and the Apple App Store.
+WorldRemit has a website and an app, which you can download from any mobile application store, including Google Play and the Apple App Store.
 The app is great for easily accessing your account and sending cash to your loved ones.

 Why would you choose WorldRemit over other money transfer competitors in Australia?

-World Remit offers a wide range of destination countries and currencies, as well as a good choice of payment and delivery methods, so it is competitive in these features.
+World Remit offers a wide range of destination countries and currencies and a good choice of payment and delivery methods, so it is competitive in these features.
 On top of this, WorldRemit has lower fees and better exchange rates than many of its competitors.

 Is the platform more suited to individuals or businesses?

 This platform is better suited for individuals who want to send cash to families and friends.
-Rates and fees are competitive compared to other companies and banks, and accounts can be set up in a matter of minutes.
+Rates and fees are competitive compared to other companies and banks, and accounts can be set up in minutes.

 How much are the fees to send money on WorldRemit?